-# Particle Systems - Renderers
+# Particle Component - Renderers

 Your particle system needs at least one renderer to function.
 There are four different types of renderers available: